Clinical-Genomics/scout/docs/admin-guide/updating-individuals.md

 `rhocall_bed` and `rhocall_wig` files are both obtained from [rhocall](https://github.com/dnil/rhocall),
 a software that calls and annotates autozygosity from VCF files.

-`tiddit_coverage_wig` files are obtained from [tiddit](https://github.com/SciLifeLab/TIDDIT), a software which in turn is used to call structural variants.
+`tiddit_coverage_wig` files are obtained from [tiddit](https://github.com/SciLifeLab/TIDDIT) or [HiFiCNV](https://github.com/PacificBiosciences/HiFiCNV), software which in turn is used to call structural variants.
+Similarly, `minor_allele_frequency_wig` files are obtained from [HiFiCNV](https://github.com/PacificBiosciences/HiFiCNV), a software which is also used to call structural variants.

 `upd_regions_bed` and `upd_sites_bed` files are created from VCF files using the [upd tool](https://github.com/bjhall/upd).